-The union of all these covectors will be referred as the (unit) conormal bundle to $X_{i,j}$ and we will denote it by $N_1^*(X_{i,j})$.
+The union of all these covectors will be referred to as the (unit) conormal bundle to $X_{i,j}$ and we will denote it by $N_1^*(X_{i,j})$.
 This defines a closed, piecewise smooth and embedded curve in $S^*X$.
-This curve is naturally oriented by the orientation of $\tilde{c}_{i,j}$ which itself comes from the orientation of $\tilde{c}_i$.
+Even if the curve $c_{i,j}$ is only piecewise $\mathcal{C}^1$, we emphasize that the resulting curve $N_1^*(X_{i,j})$ in $S^*X$ is $\mathcal{C}^1$ (but not $\ml{C}^2$ a priori).
+This can for instance be verified from the formulas in local coordinates given in Appendix~\ref{ss:proof-smoothing}.
+The orientation of the curve $N_1^*(X_{i,j})$ is naturally induced from the orientation of $\tilde{c}_i$.
 In particular, we can define the integration current $[N_1^*(X_{i,j})]$ along this curve and one has $d[N_1^*(X_{i,j})]=0$.
 We can also note that we still have a Legendrian curve, i.e. $[N_1^*(X_{i,j})]\wedge\alpha =0$, where $\alpha$ is the Liouville one-form.

 \begin{rema} We remark that, in this construction, we implicitely supposed that $\tilde{c}_i$ was not reduced to a point (i.e. $T_0,T_0'\neq 0$ if $\mathbf{c}_i$ is trivial in $\pi_1(X)$).
 In the case of a point, the conormal bundle of a point and its orientation were already defined in~\S\ref{ss:transversesubm}. \end{rema}